vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/parichaya-sanxepAH/yatIndra-mata-dIpikA/govindAchArya.md

 This great Appaya-Dikshita's date is correctly known as 1552-1624 A. c. as proved by various evidences such as (1) his living at Vellore, under the patronage of Chinna Bomma Bhupala, (2) his being invited to the court of the Penukonda ruler Venkata- deva (1586-1613 AC); (3) his being the Vedanta teacher of the great grammarian Bhattoji-Dikshita, edited by R. Halasyanatha Sastrin, 1908.
 [Vāṇī-vilāsa Press, Srirangam] thus:-

-'Veda-vibhāga-'rtham evå 'vatirpena sakala-Veda- tātparyâ-'bhijñena sarvajña-šikhāmaņina bhagavatā Veda-Vyasena, Pulastya-vara-dana-labdha-devată- param-arthya-vedanena Šri-Parašareņâ, 'nyais ca mabarshibbir Ved-opa-bṛhmanâ-'rtham prapiteshu Šri Mahabharata-Vishnu-Purana-"dishu,
+'Veda-vibhāga-'rtham evå 'vatirpena sakala-Veda- tātparyâ-'bhijñena sarvajña-śikhāmaņina bhagavatā Veda-Vyasena, Pulastya-vara-dana-labdha-devată- param-arthya-vedanena Śri-Paraśareņâ, 'nyais ca mabarshibbir Ved-opa-bṛhmanâ-'rtham prapiteshu Śri Mahabharata-Vishnu-Purana-"dishu,

-nišcita.
+niścita.
 Parabrahma-bhāvasya, sadbhis sarvair apy avibhā- gena Para-Brahm-ety eva pūjitasya Sri-Nārāyaṇasya, kvacit-kone-nivishța-mantra-"rthavada-purāṇa-vaca-

-na-"dilešam avalambya jivabhāvam vaktum nå 'smaj-jihvā pravartate, tathā cen murdha ca šatadhā bhavati; Veda-Vaidika-drobo, Devata-drohaš ca jāyate.
+na-"dileśam avalambya jivabhāvam vaktum nå 'smaj-jihvā pravartate, tathā cen murdha ca śatadhā bhavati; Veda-Vaidika-drobo, Devata-drohaś ca jāyate.
 Ato Narayanah Para-Brahma-kotir ity evâ 'asmākam siddhāntaḥ.'

-The gist of this passage is that his head will shatter into hundreds of fragments if he dared to gainsay the verdict of all the great Sages Vyāsa, Parāšara etc., about Nārāyaṇa being the Great God, in all their authoritative works; that he dare not commit such heresy and blasphemy, [A. G.]
+The gist of this passage is that his head will shatter into hundreds of fragments if he dared to gainsay the verdict of all the great Sages Vyāsa, Parāśara etc., about Nārāyaṇa being the Great God, in all their authoritative works; that he dare not commit such heresy and blasphemy, [A. G.]

 viii

-YATİNDRA-MATA-DĪPIKĀ

 (4) his antagonism with the famous poet Jagannatha Pandita or Pandita-raya, the author of Citra-mîmāṁsă- khandana, etc.

 We can therefore conclude that Mahâ-"cārya (who by tradition was equally old with Appaya- Dikshita, while the Alagar-malai incident took place, as chronicled above) lived in the latter part of the 16th and the beginning of the 17th centuries.
-Our author Šrinivasa therefore, who is the son of Svami- pushkariņi Govinda-"rya, servitor at the Holy Hill Venkata-giri (Tirupati)-and disciple of Maha- "cārya, may be placed at the beginning of the 17th century.
+Our author Śrinivasa therefore, who is the son of Svami- pushkariņi Govinda-"rya, servitor at the Holy Hill Venkata-giri (Tirupati)-and disciple of Maha- "cārya, may be placed at the beginning of the 17th century.

-4 This author of Yatindra-Mata-Dipika had, according to the invocatory verse, a vision where he saw Venkatesa (the God of Tirupati), Devaraja (the God of Karisaila=Käñci), Nṛsithha (the God of Ghatika-"dri), along with Krshna (=Yamuna- "carya) and Yatirāja (= Rāmānuja), and that seems to be the inspiration quickening him to the com- position of an authoritative text-book, embodying in it all the quintessence of the doctrines of Visishţa- dvaita Philosophy and Religion promulgated by Šri Rāmānuja, which he fitly titles as the; YATINDRA MATA-DIPIKA or The Light of the School of Ramanuja.
+4 This author of Yatindra-Mata-Dipika had, according to the invocatory verse, a vision where he saw Venkatesa (the God of Tirupati), Devaraja (the God of Karisaila=Käñci), Nṛsithha (the God of Ghatika-"dri), along with Krshna (=Yamuna- "carya) and Yatirāja (= Rāmānuja), and that seems to be the inspiration quickening him to the com- position of an authoritative text-book, embodying in it all the quintessence of the doctrines of Visishţa- dvaita Philosophy and Religion promulgated by Śri Rāmānuja, which he fitly titles as the; YATINDRA MATA-DIPIKA or The Light of the School of Ramanuja.

 5. As works original, then commentaries, and then theses, over against these, became multiplied,